眾生無邊誓願度

 What Constitutes Realization?

-Many people speak of experiential realization every day.
-What is meant by "actual"?
-"Actual" refers to the present-moment experiential state of the manas (the mental faculty).
-The level of the manas determines the level of cultivation.
-The state of the consciousness (vijñāna) is illusory, fleeting in the blink of an eye, like ephemeral flowers with no grounding.
-The manas is the sovereign consciousness, commanding the actions of the six consciousnesses (body, speech, and mind).
-The understanding of the consciousness is not experiential realization, because the consciousness cannot govern the actions of body, speech, and mind.
+Many people talk about experiential realization every day, but what does "real" mean?
+"Real" refers to actuality, and actuality is the present-moment experiential realm of the manas (the root consciousness).
+The level to which the manas attains determines the level of one's spiritual cultivation.
+The realm of the mental consciousness is illusory, fleeting in an instant, like ephemeral flowers that never take root.
+The manas is the sovereign consciousness that governs the six consciousnesses—body, speech, and mind.
+The understanding of the mental consciousness is not experiential realization, because the mental consciousness cannot govern the actions of body, speech, and mind.

 ——Master Sheng-Ru's Teachings